arrenree/KDB/README.md

 `f`|ron |walmart |200
 'g'|tom |        |

+/ when upserting rows to a keyed table, need column names / f key exists, so key UPDATED to ron
-/ f was updated to ron, and since no employer or age info, pulled from existing kt table (kate's old row) / g is new key, so adds new row. since no info, returns null
+/ and since no other VALUES exist, pulls existing values from existing kt table (kate's old values) / g is NEW key, so adds new row.
+/ since no values for employer and age, returns null
 ```

 <a name="upsert_multi_rowkeys"></a>